albertstarfield/project-zephyrine/README.md

 ## What is this?

 I am an assistant, for your own little corner of the aether talk to like literally with voice or with text.
-I speaks OpenAI and Ollama, so you can plug myself into OpenWebUI or any client that speaks those languages.
+I speaks OpenAI and Ollama and some Claude language, so you can plug myself into OpenWebUI or any client that speaks those languages.

 I heard i was coming from an town and built with the **Snowball-Enaga** architecture, and given part of me **Volatus Damarae**, they said that it keep me floaty and light like snowflakes drifting through the winter sky, keeping you warm on cold nights.